Abelian varieties over finite fields with commutative endomorphism algebra: theory and algorithms: Introduction

 \subsubsection{Outline of the paper}

 In Section~\ref{sec-abvars} we describe the isomorphism classes of abelian varieties over finite fields in a fixed isogeny class in terms of isomorphism classes of Tate and Dieudonn\'e modules together with the class groups of the endomorphism ring they determine.

 From here on, we only consider abelian varieties with a commutative endomorphism ring.

-The Tate modules of our abelian varieties can then be viewed as fractional $R_{\ell}$-ideals for primes $\ell \neq p$.
-Even though these are local objects, we show in Section~\ref{sec:tate} how they can be described in terms of fractional ideals of some overorders of $R$ (see Theorem~\ref{thm:W_R_X_ell}), which are global objects.
-There are well-established algorithms to compute isomorphism classes of these types of ideals (see Algorithm~\ref{alg:ell_tate_modules}).
+The Tate modules of our abelian varieties can then be viewed as fractional $R_{\ell}$-ideals for rational primes $\ell \neq p$.
+In Section~\ref{sec:tate}, we show how these local objects can be described in terms of fractional ideals of some overorders of $R$, which are global objects, see Theorem~\ref{thm:W_R_X_ell}.

+Indeed, we want to highlight that our algorithms are all designed to operate with global objects, that is, with $\Z$-lattices, as opposed to $\Z_\ell$-lattices, where $\ell$ is a rational prime.
+This feature, which comes at the cost of some technical lemmas and heavier notation, allows us to obtain \emph{exact} algorithms, that is, algorithms which are not affected by the precision issues that arise from working with local lattices.
+There are well-established algorithms to compute isomorphism classes of these types of global ideals, as the aforementioned~\cite[\texttt{ComputeW}]{Mar23_Loc}.

-Inspired by Waterhouse \cite[Section 5]{Wat69}, we show in Subsections~\ref{ssec:setupXp} and~\ref{sec:Xpip} how to realize the Dieduonn\'e modules of our abelian varieties as fractional $W_R \{F,V\}$-ideals.
+Inspired by Waterhouse \cite[Section 5]{Wat69}, who was working under the additional assumption that $R$ is the maximal order, we show in Subsections~\ref{ssec:setupXp} and~\ref{sec:Xpip} how to realize the Dieudonn\'e modules of our abelian varieties as fractional $W_R \{F,V\}$-ideals.
 In Subsection~\ref{sec:isoWFV} we then show a series of results about the structure of $W_R \{F,V\}$-ideals corresponding to the connected-\'etale sequence of Dieudonn\'e modules.
-In particular, there is an \'etale part $R^{\{0\}}_p$ (resp.~multiplicative part $R^{\{1\}}_p$) of $R$, and we show in Corollary~\ref{cor-01} that the \'etale (resp.~multiplicative) part of $W_R \{F,V\}$-ideals can be described as fractional $R^{\{0\}}_p$-ideals (respectively $R^{\{1\}}_p$-ideals).
+In particular, there is an \'etale part $R^{\{0\}}_p$ (resp.~multiplicative part $R^{\{1\}}_p$) of $R$, and we show in Proposition~\ref{prop-ordinary-ideals} that the \'etale (resp.~multiplicative) part of $W_R \{F,V\}$-ideals can be described as fractional $R^{\{0\}}_p$-ideals (respectively $R^{\{1\}}_p$-ideals).